 In China, the IceSense3 console has National Medical Products Administration, or NMPA (formerly the China Food and Drug Administration, or CFDA) approval.
-We have submitted for an additional five-year renewal.
+We have received an additional five year renewal up to June 3, 2026.
 We are also working on the IceSense3 application to add disposables.
 We, also working on a new application for our ProSense and disposables.
 Until we receive a NMPA approval for our disposables, we will only be able to sell the IceSese3 system and provide, free of charge, the disposables solely for non-commercial purposes, such as research and training for medical teams.